feldmuesle/map/README.md

 ### Data

 The current data used in the project is about restaurants.
-However, by using render props, it is able to handle any data.
-One just needs to pass in corresponding components for list items and details.
+However, by using render props, it is able to handle any data.\ One just needs to pass in corresponding components for list items and details.

 ### Screen sizes

-To satisfy different screen sizes, the project contains two solutions.
+To satisfy different screen sizes, the project contains two solutions.\
-On smaller screens the list-items are selfcontained accordions that expand/hide the details when clicked within the list.
+On smaller screens the list-items are selfcontained accordions that expand/hide the details when clicked within the list.\
 On bigger screens, the details display to the right of the list when a list item gets clicked.

+### Prerequisites

+This project uses Google Maps, which requires an API key.\
+Just replace the placerholder text with your private API key in `/config/keys.js`